-- Supplier engagement was challenging and the level of interaction with local food and drink businesses was not as high as anticipated with only 22 businesses responding (more information on businesses available in Appendix 2).
-The low level of responses could be explained by the context with businesses under pressure and limited capacities to engage with third parties and/or a low interest in supplying food to the council - All 22 businesses identified indicated a desire to engage further with the Council on local procurement - However, further engagement with businesses would be required for a better understanding of their ability to supply food to the Council as the following constraints were identified:- - 1.
-Many of the products sold by local businesses do not match the demand from Facilities (e.g. five businesses of alcohol and three of soft drinks businesses were identified) but could match the demand of other buyers such as SLLC (Appendix 2- Figure 2) - 2.
-None of the businesses can fulfil the scale of current requirements for schools.
-Although some of the businesses could supply an element of the requirement (i.e. some products or some geographical areas) and these are mostly small businesses with turnover below £250k per annum.
-For instance, of the 22, two businesses were interested in supplying poultry, two businesses were interested in supplying milk to some areas/schools, one business could also supply gluten free bakery goods. - 3.
-Accreditations held by businesses are very variable depending on businesses (Appendix 2 Figure 5) and might not match the requirements of the Council buyers. - ♦ The analysis of practices implemented in local authorities which are further ahead in their journey does not give a fully relevant assessment of opportunities given the different scale on which they operate

-- ◆ As shown in the table paragraph 6.2 (last column), some of the food currently purchased by the Council comes from local suppliers as they supply Tier 1 contractors Muller, Brakes and Campbell Meat - ◆ There is a national interest towards local food in the public sector.
+- supplier engagement was challenging and the level of interaction with local food and drink businesses was not as high as anticipated with only 22 businesses responding (more information on businesses available in Appendix 2).
+The low level of responses could be explained by the context with businesses under pressure and limited capacities to engage with third parties and/or a low interest in supplying food to the Council - all 22 businesses identified indicated a desire to engage further with the Council on local procurement - however, further engagement with businesses would be required for a better understanding of their ability to supply food to the Council as the following constraints were identified:- - many of the products sold by local businesses do not match the demand from Facilities, eg, 5 businesses of alcohol and 3 of soft drinks businesses were identified but could match the demand of other buyers such as SLLC (Appendix 2 - Figure 2) - ii. none of the businesses can fulfil the scale of current requirements for schools.
+Although some of the businesses could supply an element of the requirement, ie, some products or some geographical areas, these are mostly small businesses with turnover below £250k per annum.
+For instance, of the 22, two businesses were interested in supplying poultry, two businesses were interested in supplying milk to some areas/schools, one business could also supply gluten free bakery goods - iii. accreditations held by businesses are very variable depending on businesses (Appendix 2 - Figure 5) and might not match the requirements of the Council buyers - ♦ the analysis of practices implemented in local authorities which are further ahead in their journey does not give a fully relevant assessment of opportunities given the different scale on which they operate - as shown in the table in Section 6.2 (last column), some of the food currently purchased by the Council comes from local suppliers as they supply Tier 1 contractors Muller, Brakes and Campbell Meat - there is a national interest towards local food in the public sector.
 Scotland Excel and current Council suppliers are following strategies to expand local procurement by trying to increase the number of local sub-suppliers

 6.6.
-Challenges and opportunities
+Challenges and Opportunities